ryan-taylor/pars0n/README.md

 ## Output Formats

-The CLI supports three output formats:
+Parson supports three output formats:

 1. `raw`: Outputs the raw JSON result of the query
 2. `google_cloud_ai`: Formats the output to be compatible with Google Cloud AI processing (default)